Small changes over time can really add up. A concept often used in meteorology known as the Butterfly Effect can show us how.

 - You can not control whether or not you get fired tomorrow (you can influence it but not control it)

-Like the game Plinko on The Price Is Right you can play the odds of the chip landing where you want it to by dropping it in a specific location but ultimately it will be random.
-In your life you can limit the chance of chronic disease and obesity by eating real food and exercising consistently.
+Like the game Plinko on The Price Is Right you can play the odds of the chip landing where you want it to be dropping it in a specific location but ultimately it will be random.
+In your life, you can limit the chance of chronic disease and obesity by eating real food and exercising consistently.

-USING THE BUTTERFLY EFFECT TO YOUR ADVANTAGE
+USING SMALL CHANGES TO YOUR ADVANTAGE

 If you are looking to change a habit like making better food choices, exercising more, procrastinating less, or eliminating fears you might have to take a slower approach, one that emphasizes one small step at a time.
 This can reduce a lot of confusion, anxiety, and feelings of being overwhelmed.

 1. Would you rather have a million dollars today or a penny?